kenoma/adaptive-neuro-fuzzy/README.md

 ```csharp
 double[] y = fis.Inference(x);
 ```
-For more examles look to `testANFIS.cs`.
+For more examples look to `testANFIS.cs`.